-A new law taking effect July 1, 2025, requires Florida teens to complete a driver's education course to qualify for a learner's permit.
-The new program, known as Driver Education Traffic Safety (DETS), will be mandatory for applicants ages 15 to 17.
+A new law taking effect July 1, 2025, will require Florida teens to complete a driver's education course to qualify for a learner's permit.
+The new program, known as Driver Education Traffic Safety (DETS), will be mandatory for all applicants ages 15 to 17 starting August 1.

 Previously, the only education Florida teens needed to qualify for a permit was the Drug, Alcohol and Traffic Awareness (DATA) course.
 This program is also commonly known as Traffic Law and Substance Abuse Education (TLSAE).